gml4tdm/replication-package-issue-linking/code/README.md

 docker exec -it services-postgres-1 pg_restore -d issues -U postgres /archives/issues/issue-dump.sql
 ```

+## Quickstart
+The [Quickstart Guide](quickstart.md) provides a high-level overview of how to use the reusable components of our work -- which are the data pipeline and data loader.
+Note that quickstart guide may reference the detailed command reference below.

 ## Commands
 The `linker` package is callable and can be used to
 run a number of different commands.
 Below, we describe